shap/shap/README.md

   <img width="483" src="https://raw.githubusercontent.com/slundberg/shap/master/docs/artwork/boston_summary_plot.png" />
 </p>

-We can also just take the mean absolute value of the SHAP values for each feature to get a standard bar plot (particularly useful for multi-class outputs):
+We can also just take the mean absolute value of the SHAP values for each feature to get a standard bar plot (produces stacked bars for multi-class outputs):

 ```python
 shap.summary_plot(shap_values, X, plot_type="bar")